plenoptic-org/plenoptic/docs/tutorials/advanced/Display.md

 import plenoptic as po

-# so that relativfe sizes of axes created by po.imshow and others look right
+# so that relative sizes of axes created by po.imshow and others look right
 plt.rcParams["figure.dpi"] = 72
 # Animation-related settings
 plt.rcParams["animation.html"] = "html5"